 Workers Memorial Day to be observed

-Salem - Not all Oregon families are able to welcome home their loved one after a day on the job.
+Salem, OR — Not all Oregon families are able to welcome home their loved one after a day on the job.
 Oregon’s Occupational Safety and Health Division (Oregon OSHA), a division of the Department of Consumer and Business Services, invites all Oregonians to attend a noon ceremony on Monday, April 29, 2013.
 The event will take place at the Fallen Workers Memorial outside the Labor and Industries Building on the Capitol Mall in Salem.

 The memorial service will feature the reading of the names of Oregon workers who died on the job in 2012.
 Oregon OSHA Administrator Michael Wood and Oregon AFL-CIO President Tom Chamberlain will also be among the speakers at the ceremony.